JayKan/babel-codemod/README.md

 $ npm install

-# see dist/demo/**.js for our transfomred code
+# see dist/demo/**.js for our transformed code
 $ npm run build

-# or you can simply run below command to see our transoformed code in terminal
+# or you can simply run below command to see our transformed code in terminal
 $ npm run demo
 ```